Zilliqa/ZIP/zips/zip-16.md

 ## Specification

-As part of the Zilliqa protocol module, an additional RPC method called `GetProof` should be defined as follows:
+As part of the Zilliqa protocol module, an additional RPC method called `GetStateProof` should be defined as follows:

 ### GetStateProof